Gordon–MIT Engineering Leadership Program

 Q. What will I learn in GEL?

 A. During their time at MIT and after they graduate, GELs find that the leadership experiences, industry exposure, and industry networks they establish are beneficial as they pursue a career in industry.
+(Watch this short video from a current GEL!)
 GELs also learn valuable personal and professional skills as they work on their Personal Leadership Development Plan (PLDP).
 Employers understand the importance of and actively recruit for entry-level engineers with demonstrated leadership and teamwork skills.

 Q. Where do GELs work in industry?

 A. As a result of the engineering leadership training and development students get in GEL, you'll be prepared to work in almost any company.
-In addition to the companies shown below, GELs work at General Atomics Aeronautical Systems, Airbus, Inc., Booz Allen Hamilton, PowerAdvocate, Levitronix, Pelton & Crane, and serve in the U.S. Air Force and U.S. Navy.
+In addition to the companies shown below, GELs work at General Atomics Aeronautical Systems, Airbus, Inc., PowerAdvocate, Levitronix, Pelton & Crane, and serve as officers in the U.S. Armed Forces.

 Q. What are the requirements of GEL Year One and GEL Year Two?